peeveeone/ZLL_RGB/README.md

 # Custom RGB ZLL Lights

 This project contains the sources for creating custom ZLL firmware that works on any JN5168 chip, inclusing a [Mesh Bee](http://wiki.seeedstudio.com/wiki/Mesh_Bee).
-This project also relies on the [Adafruit PCA9685](https://www.adafruit.com/product/815) as PWM controller.
+This project also requires the [Adafruit PCA9685](https://www.adafruit.com/product/815) PWM controller.

 For details on the project please visit my blog: [PeeVeeOne.com](http://peeveeone.com/?tag=light-link)